ciotlosm/docs-lovelace/Readme.md

 - Theme is currently only partially usable (font color works)

-## Migration script
+## Migration scripts

+Thare are two migration scripts:

-Thanks to [@OttoWinter](https://github.com/OttoWinter) for the [migration script](https://gist.github.com/OttoWinter/730383148041824bc47786ea292572f8) from the old interface.
+- Thanks to [@OttoWinter](https://github.com/OttoWinter) for the [migration script](https://gist.github.com/OttoWinter/730383148041824bc47786ea292572f8)
+- Thanks to [@dale3h](https://github.com/dale3h) for the [migration script that works also for packages](https://gist.github.com/dale3h/ee5b08ed1bf3a26a57e3d56ae221a796)

 ## Use lovelace (Default view)